 The Bottom Line

 Business is a huge topic and some people dedicate their whole career to it.
-The take-away from this post is that as Product Managers we have the responsibility to guide our teams towards creating the best product possible.
+The takeaway from this post is that as Product Managers we have the responsibility to guide our teams towards creating the best product possible.
 Technical and business leadership are equally important to achieve our goal.
 Driving towards a balanced skill set takes time and dedication.
 Every step you take in this direction is a step toward becoming a more robust Product Manager.

-Next time you watch Shark Tank, put yourself in the entrepreneurs’ shoes and try to answer the same questions from you product’s perspective.
+Next time you watch Shark Tank, put yourself in the entrepreneurs’ shoes and try to answer the same questions from your product’s perspective.
 That way, next time you go into that quarterly meeting with the executive team, you’ll be ready to swim with the Sharks.